cidkagenow/speedrunstark/README.md

 #### Configuration of Third-Party Services for Production-Grade Apps.

-By default, 🏗 Scaffold-Stark provides predefined API keys for popular services such as Alchemy and Etherscan.
-This allows you to begin developing and testing your applications more easily, avoiding the need to register for these services.
+By default, 🏗 Scaffold-Stark provides predefined API keys for services such as Infura.
+This allows you to begin developing and testing your applications more easily, avoiding the need to register for services.
-This is great to complete your **SpeedRunEthereum**.
+This is great to complete your **SpeedRunStark**.

 For production-grade applications, it's recommended to obtain your own API keys (to prevent rate limiting issues).
 You can configure these at: